Sunset Dunes: The Right Side of History

 Traffic studies show that cars are getting where they need to go with minimal impact.
 Fears of gridlock never materialized.

-The Great Highway remains open between the Sunset and Richmond neighborhoods for easy access around Golden Gate Park.
+The Great Highway remains open between the Sunset and Richmond neighborhoods.
 Traffic flow improvements on Lincoln Way and Sunset Boulevard let drivers get to Daly City and back in a similar time and distance as before.
+It’s easier than ever to go around Golden Gate Park instead of cutting through it at Chain of Lakes.
+We’re also putting a lot of attention on traffic calming in the avenues to keep pedestrians safe.

 A place for newcomers